 Guide: 1-click request sizing

-:warning: This feature is in a pre-release (alpha/beta) state.
+Note: This feature is in a pre-release (alpha/beta) state.
 It has limitations.
-Please read the documentation carefully. :warning:
+Please read the documentation carefully.

 1-click request sizing is a feature that will instantly update container

 recommendations.
 This allows you to instantly